 Do you have kids, additional pets, or a baby on the way?

-Additionally, your new furry friend should have ample room to sleep and play, as well as a personal space to retreat to if they need to get away.
+Your new furry friend should have ample room to sleep and play, as well as a personal space to retreat to if they need to getaway.

 Also, in order to make sure your pet is a good fit for your family –

 Make sure all introductions are done prior to a permanent move-in.
-While it may not be perfect, you want to make sure all parties get along, at the on-set of the relationship.
-Certainly, no one wants to experience having to return a furry friend, if the home life is not a good match for all parties.
+While it may not be perfect, you want to make sure all parties get along, at the onset of the relationship.
+Naturally, no one wants to experience having to return a furry friend, if the home life is not a good match for all parties.